Queen Camilla's designer reveals a hidden 'secret' in her coronation dress | Entertainment - ExBulletin

 Bruce admitted he wasn’t sure what the Queen would keep in the secret pocket, but suggested she could have kept some tissues there in case she got emotional during the ceremony.

-Meanwhile, the embroidery on the dress was “full of symbolism” and visual iconography, referencing everything from the Queen’s dogs and grandchildren to the four nations of the UK, including a rose for the England.
+Meanwhile, the dress’s embroidery was “full of symbolism” and visual iconography, referencing everything from the Queen’s dogs and grandchildren to the four nations of the UK, including a rose for the England.

 Bruce explained: “It was full of symbolism, you know?
 It all has to do with the British monarchy and all those things that make Britain strong.